Job Configuration

 • request - Checks the incoming request body (aka the DTO).

-• datasets - (CREATE only) requires that a list of datasets be included in jobParams.datasetList.
-Checks are applied to each dataset
+• datasets - requires that a list of datasets be included in jobParams.datasetList.
+Checks are applied to each dataset.

 Validation occurs before the job gets created in the database, while most other actions are performed after the job is created.
 This means that correctly configuring validation is important to detect user errors early.